xolox/vim-notes/README.md

     $ gvim note:todo

-When you don't follow *note:* with anything a new note is created.
+When you don't follow *note:* with anything a new note is created like when you execute `:Note` without any arguments.

 ### The `:Note` command